bm43/quant-learn/README.md

 Library for processing financial data
 Various implementations that are useful in quant finance

-1. accelerating DL models
+DL_accelerate: make DL models faster using quantization and pruning
-2. machine learning tools
+machine-learning: machine learning tools implemented from scratch
-3. pricers of options and bonds
+pricers: pricing methods for bonds and options
-4. time series
+time-series: time series feature engineering and analysis from scratch
-5. volatility models
+volatility: volatility models such as garch